DavidJDallas/APhilosophyOfSoftwareDesign/chapter5.md

 Encapsulation:
 - An object-oriented principle that bundles data with functions operating on them.
 It's not strict on access modifiers and can use a public, private, or protected access modifier.
 It's a methodology to achieve information hiding.
 - Encapsulation is more about controlling access to the internal details rather than completely restricting it.

+### Information Hiding

+Each module should encapsulate a few pieces of knowledge, which represent design decisions.
+The knowledge is embedded in the module's implementation but doesn't appear in its interface, so not visible to other modules.

+Information hiding reduces complexity in 2 ways:
+(1) It simplifies the interface to a module.
+(2) It makes it easier to evolve the system.
+If a piece of information is hidden, there aren't any dependencies on that information outside of the module containing the information.
+So design changes related to this will only affect the 1 module.

+NB hiding variables and methods in a class by declaring them private isn't the same thing as information hiding, as information about private items can be exposed through public methods like getters and setters.

+## 5.2 Information Leakage